 Brussels has long split its hotel offer between two poles: the Grand Place corridor, where international chains and grand historic properties compete for the tourist trade, and the quieter residential neighbourhoods to the south, where a smaller tier of boutique properties operates on a different logic entirely.
 Chaussée de Charleroi, the address where Harmon House sits, belongs firmly to the second category.
 The street runs through Ixelles, one of the more textured parts of the city, where art nouveau facades line blocks of independent restaurants, wine bars, and neighbourhood institutions that have little interest in the tourist economy.
 Arriving here feels different from arriving in the Grand Place cluster, and that difference is the point.

-MICHELIN Selected status for 2025 places Harmon House in a peer set defined by quality of experience rather than scale.
+MICHELIN Selected status for 2025 places Harmon House in a comparable set defined by quality of experience rather than scale.
 The MICHELIN hotel selection operates on criteria that weight personal service, physical character, and the coherence of the guest experience, which makes it a meaningful credential for a property that does not appear to compete on room count or amenity volume.
 The distinction aligns Harmon House with properties elsewhere in Belgium that similarly occupy a specialist register: the kind of hotel where the physical environment and the quality of attention are the primary product.
 For comparison within Brussels, properties like Made in Louise and Juliana Hotel Brussels operate in a similar residential-boutique tier, while Hotel Amigo, a Rocco Forte Hotel and Corinthia Grand Hotel Astoria Brussels anchor the grander, more central end of the market.

-Get Exclusive Access →The Ixelles Address and What It Signals
+The Ixelles Address and What It Signals

 Hotel location in Brussels carries more editorial weight than in cities with more uniform neighbourhoods.
 The Ixelles section of Chaussée de Charleroi is not a tourist zone.
 It is a residential and commercial artery that connects the Midi station area to the Place Flagey, passing through a stretch that concentrates some of the city's more credible independent dining.
 Guests based here are within walking distance of the Châtelain square, which functions on weekend mornings as one of Brussels's better street markets, and within easy reach of the Ixelles ponds area, where the density of wine bars and small restaurants gives the neighbourhood a distinct evening character.